johnnewcombe/econet-simple-server/PROTOCOL.md

 #### Function Code 0, Command Code 5 (*I AM)

-The data (bytes 6-n) of the Standard Reply that is sent back to the client is as follows.
+The data (bytes 4-n) of the Standard Reply that is sent back to the client is as follows.

-    Byte 4 - 5
+    Byte 4 - Command code (i.e. 5 for I AM)
     Byte 5 - Return Code
     Byte 6 - User Root Directory (URD)
     Byte 7 - Current Selected Directory (CSD)